jcpalmer108/personal-resume-website/README.md

 # Credits

 I'd like to credit my designer [hardikgonyada](https://www.fiverr.com/hardikgondhiya) for creating wonderful mocks for me.
-I found them via the Fiverr platform for freelancers, and would highly recommend Hardik's work to anyone looking for design on a tech-based product.
+I found them via Fiverr, the platform for freelance artists, and would highly recommend Hardik's work to anyone looking for design on a tech-based product.

 I would also like to credit the following open-source projects I am utilizing in this application: